tlamadon/blm-replicate/README_ZIP.txt

 Replicating the results on Swedish data
 ---------------------------------------

-Data availability requirements - requests for replication
+Data availability requirements, requests for replication

 From the IFAU: